vahinpalle/Automated-Daily-Email-Sender/README.md

 ### Nodemailer and Node-cron Libraries

-Inside the directory that houses the application, run the following code to install the nodemailer and node-cron libraries:
+Inside the directory where this README.md file is located, run the following code to install the nodemailer and node-cron libraries:

 `npm install nodemailer node-cron`